PhD Alumnus in Political Science

-Dylan Maguire is a doctoral candidate in the Department of Political Science at Northeastern University, specializing in International Relations and Comparative Politics.
+Dylan Maguire received his PhD in Political Science at Northeastern University in 2021, specializing in International Relations and Comparative Politics.
 He has a strong background and interest in US foreign policy and regional strategic issues in the Middle East.
 Dylan has served as a Teaching Assistant for courses in International Relations and Comparative Politics.

 Dylan’s research focuses on the nexus between domestic security concerns and military recruitment policy in Arab states.
 He is especially interested in regime decisions regarding military service and their effects on images of nationalism within society.
 Dylan holds an M.A. in International Affairs from Boston University, where his thesis examined tribalism and governance in Turkey and Iraq.